 Under the co-investment agreement with Apollo Investment Fund VI, the Investment Partnership initially agreed to co-invest with the fund in each of its investments in an amount equal to 12.5% of the total amount invested by Apollo Investment Fund VI, subject to certain exceptions pursuant to which the Investment Partnership may be excluded from, or may opt out of, an investment.
+During a portion of 2008 and 2009, as a result of the unprecedented market volatility and tightening of the credit markets, the Investment Partnership exercised the right to opt out of new co-investments alongside Apollo Investment Fund VI.
 On December 16, 2009, the co-investment agreement with Apollo Investment Fund VI was amended to provide that no new investments will be made by the Investment Partnership.
 In addition, the only follow-on investments that will be made are those which are expected to protect the Investment Partnership's interest in its existing portfolio companies, subject to certain exceptions pursuant to which the Investment Partnership may be excluded from, or may opt out of, an investment.
 Such investments will be made by the Investment Partnership and Apollo Investment Fund VI in the same proportions as the relevant portfolio company is owned by each of them at that time.
 These proportions reflect the fact that the Investment Partnership's original percentage holding may have been diluted due to its prior exercise of opt-out rights.

 Under the co-investment agreement with Apollo Investment Fund VII, the Investment Partnership has a variable co-investment commitment ranging from 0% to 12.5% of investments committed to by Apollo Investment Fund VII during each calendar year, subject to certain exceptions pursuant to which the Investment Partnership may be excluded from, or may opt out of, an investment.
 The co-investment percentage is set at the beginning of each calendar year by the Board of Directors of the Managing General Partner.
-On December 16, 2009, the coinvestment agreement with Apollo Investment Fund VII was amended to provide that any follow-on investments which are expected to protect the Investment Partnership's interest in an existing portfolio company are made by the Investment Partnership and Apollo Investment fund VII in the same proportions as the relevant portfolio company is owned by each of them at that time.
+During a portion of 2008 and 2009, as a result of the unprecedented market volatility and tightening of the credit markets, the Investment Partnership exercised the right to opt out of new co-investments alongside Apollo Investment Fund VII.
+On December 16, 2009, the co-investment agreement with Apollo Investment Fund VII was amended to provide that any follow-on investments which are expected to protect the Investment Partnership's interest in an existing portfolio company are made by the Investment Partnership and Apollo Investment fund VII in the same proportions as the relevant portfolio company is owned by each of them at that time.
 These proportions reflect the fact that the Investment Partnership's original percentage holding may have been diluted due to its prior exercise of opt-out rights and the annual variation in co-investment percentage.
-Where a follow-on investment is made with Apollo Investment Fund VII for reasons other than to protect the Investment Partnership's interest in an existing portfolio company, it will be made at the co-investment percentage that has been set by the Board of Directors of the Managing General Partner for the relevant year (or, if lower, at the percentage necessary to ensure the Investment Partnership and Apollo Investment Fund VII continue to hold the relevant portfolio company in the same proportions as it is owned by each of them at that time).
-Under the agreement, the Investment Partnership committed to co-invest an amount equal to 0%, 0% and 5% of new investments committed to by Apollo Investment Fund VII during the 2010, 2009 and 2008 calendar years, respectively.
+Where a followon investment is made with Apollo Investment Fund VII for reasons other than to protect the Investment Partnership's interest in an existing portfolio company, it will be made at the coinvestment percentage that has been set by the Board of Directors of the Managing General Partner for the relevant year (or, if lower, at the percentage necessary to ensure the Investment Partnership and Apollo Investment Fund VII continue to hold the relevant portfolio company in the same proportions as it is owned by each of them at that time).
+Under the agreement, the Investment Partnership committed to co-invest an amount equal to 0%, 0%, 0% and 5% of new investments committed to by Apollo Investment Fund VII during the 2011, 2010, 2009 and 2008 calendar years, respectively.